Salaidevaganamani/React-CURD/README.md

 ### `npm install -g json-server`

-Alerady db.json was there in the reposititory
+Alerady ##db.json file is there in the reposititory

-open new terminal, go to the directory db.json file.
+open new terminal, go to the directory path db.json file.

 start JSON server.